FlyteWizard/sanstext/README.md

 # SansText

 A simple Twitch Chat App.
-Input the username of a streamer and chat will appear.
+Set your favourite Streamer and read a purely text based Twitch Chat.

 ## Tools